Module Catalogue 2024/25

 Teaching Rationale And Relationship

 Lecture materials and structured learning activities will be used as the main way to impart knowledge and to stimulate interests in the topics.
 The private study time will allow students to carry out an in-depth review of the knowledge imparted through lecture materials, to generate their own views on the topics and to follow these out by carrying out independent reviews of the literature, thereby taking control over their learning and preparing them for the final assessment.
-The workshops will give students the opportunity to prepare for each assessment.
-One workshop will focus on presentation skills and group work, and one workshop will focus on writing in forensic contexts.
+The workshops will give students the opportunity to prepare for the assessment.

 The contact time for this module reflects the amount of preparation students are expected to do for the assessment.